 You can choose the name of the program folder.
 We suggest you use the default program folder name.
 After checking the program folder name then click "Next>" button.

 Program will start to install drivers the system needs.

-The wizard will prepare to start install the program file.
+The wizard will starting install the program file.
+The installer will show the install progress percentage.